Russell M. Nelson: Eastern Europe

 After Monson's call to the First Presidency in 1985, Nelson was assigned as the apostle to oversee the work of the church in Eastern Europe.
 In this assignment, he worked closely with Dennis B. Neuenschwander and Hans B. Ringger.
-Nelson was involved in the first meetings between LDS Church leaders and government officials of Bulgaria, Romania, and the Soviet Union, and worked to continue LDS expansion and recognition efforts in Czechoslovakia, Hungary, and Poland.
+Nelson was involved in the first meetings between church leaders and government officials of Bulgaria, Romania, and the Soviet Union, and worked to continue expansion of the church and recognition efforts in Czechoslovakia, Hungary, and Poland.

-In August 2010, Nelson journeyed to the dedication of the Kiev Ukraine Temple.
+In August 2010, Nelson journeyed to the dedication of the Kyiv Ukraine Temple.
 Afterwards, in September, he traveled to church meetings in several European countries.
 He pronounced blessings upon Croatia, Slovenia, Macedonia, Bosnia and Herzegovina, and Kosovo while visiting each of those countries; these serve as addendums to Monson's 1985 dedication of Yugoslavia for the preaching of the gospel.

-Nelson's only son, Russell M. Nelson Jr., served as an LDS missionary in Russia.
+Nelson's only son, Russell M. Nelson Jr., served as an missionary of the church in Russia.
 In 2011, Nelson Sr. returned to Russia to organize the first church stake in that country, headquartered in Moscow.